31 January 2020

 Recognizing the value of employment longevity and the benefits of a formal education beyond the secondary school level, Gallaudet offers tuition assistance to employees with five or more years of cumulative service who have children, a spouse or registered domestic partner who wish to enroll as students in an accredited undergraduate college degree program or in an accredited post-secondary vocational-technical training program.
 Tuition assistance is not available for programs beyond the bachelor's degree.
 Tuition assistance monies may be applied towards tuition, mandatory fees (those required of all students at the time of registration), on-campus or off-campus housing, and/or on-campus board costs.
 Appropriate documentation will be requested for all support.
 No assistance is granted for courses which are eligible for reimbursement under a different program.

-All IRS and U.S. Tax Court rulings regarding withholding and reporting requirements for tuition assistance benefits are followed by the University.
+All IRS and U.S. Tax Court rulings regarding withholding and reporting requirements for tuition assistance benefits are followed by the University, and the University makes no promises or guarantees as to the tax treatment of tuition assistance.
 A dependent child is defined in accordance with IRS regulations.

 Years of Cumulative Service Maximum Yearly Benefit for Full-Time Employees 5 years 50% of Gallaudet's full-time U.S. student tuition rate 6 years 60% of Gallaudet's full-time U.S. student tuition rate 7 years 70% of Gallaudet's full-time U.S. student tuition rate 8 years 80% of Gallaudet's full-time U.S. student tuition rate 9 years 90% of Gallaudet's full-time U.S. student tuition rate 10 years or more 100% of Gallaudet's full-time U.S. student tuition rate

+Reimbursement is provided only for expenses actually incurred (e.g., employees may not receive reimbursement for tuition/fees that were covered by scholarship).
 Receipt of the benefit for one year or semester is not a guarantee of continued benefits for future semesters or courses.
+The University may, at its discretion, deny a request for tuition assistance from any employee.
+The employee must be employed at the University at the time that reimbursement pursuant to this policy would otherwise be due to the employee in order to remain eligible for such reimbursement.
 Gallaudet employees who are children or the spouse or registered domestic partner of other Gallaudet employees are not eligible for tuition assistance under this policy.

 In accepting tuition assistance, the employee acknowledges and accepts the terms and conditions outlined in this policy.
-If the employee does not comply, the University will implement collection procedures if necessary.
+If the employee does not comply or submits falsified or intentionally inaccurate information in order to qualify for tuition assistance, the University will take disciplinary action, up to and including discharge from the University, or legal action as needed, including potential implementation of collection procedures if necessary.